jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :green:`HIRE`
   ======================  =====================  =====================

-  :green:`HIRE` only if :red:`NOT a strong fit`, I do not care whether it is a strong or weak option.
+  :green:`HIRE` only if :red:`NOT a strong fit`, I do not care if it is a strong or weak option.

 * :ref:`logical_nor<test_logical_nor>`: ``return not (first or second)``